 A life of never giving up: stories from northern laos

-ChildFund Laos is working in partnership with communities in Nonghet to bring about sustainable change for children and their families in the areas of education, healthcare, water and sanitation, child and youth participation, child protection and livelihoods.
+ChildFund Laos, with the support of the Australian Government, is working in partnership with communities in Nonghet to bring about sustainable change for children and their families in the areas of education, healthcare, water and sanitation, child and youth participation, child protection and livelihoods.
 An important part of ChildFund’s work is to help amplify the voices of children, village members and local leaders in Nonghet to empower them to create positive change in their own communities.

 It was through ChildFund’s community voices program that a book called A Life of Never Giving Up: Stories from Nonghet, was born.

 This book is a compilation of 10 short stories written by a group of young people living in villages in Nonghet district.
 The stories provide a unique insight into life for youth in rural northern Laos.
 They are based on facts taken from each of the writers’ lives and represent their own experiences of change in their communities.